 When will the results of the clinical trials be published?

-We expect to publish the results from both the RituxME trial and the CycloME trial, part A, during the first half of 2018.
+We aim to publish the results from both the RituxME trial and the CycloME trial, part A, during the first half of 2019.

 Can I receive rituximab treatment without participating in a clinical trial?

 The purpose of clinical drug trials is to investigate whether the study medications have any relevant effect on symptoms, and whether the toxicity profile is acceptable.
 In general, no recommendations can be made until the trial results are known.

 The overall conclusion of the phase III RituxME trial is that we do not recommend treatment with rituximab for ME/CFS.
 As the CycloME trial is an open phase II trial, we know that further studies will be required in order to draw any firm conclusions on treatment effect.
 We do not recommend treatment with cyclophosphamide outside a clinical trial.